R2S-ver/ABS-3D-Printing-Guide/README.md

 # ABS 3D Printing Material Study Logbook
 *A practical research log on ABS printing behavior, thermal control, failure analysis, and process optimization.*

-> A personal study project focused on real-world printing behavior rather than a purely academic report.
 > The goal is to document what actually happens during printing, why it happens, and what can be improved in a practical way.

 </div>